tax and super

 Before-tax contributions (also known as concessional contributions)

-Money paid into your super account by your employer (Superannuation Guarantee contributions) or as a salary sacrifice contribution is taxed at 15%.
+Money paid into your super account by your employer (Superannuation Guarantee contributions) or as a salary sacrifice contribution is generally taxed at 15%.

 As with everything in super (and life) – there are exceptions to this: